 5 Ways to Treat Migraines Effectively

 Over 1.5 billion people in the world suffer from chronic pain, one of the three most common being headaches and migraines.
-Because we see it so often, the practitioners at Acubalance have developed quite an impressive toolbox for managing the symptoms, getting to the root cause, and preventing the occurrence of migraines.
+Because we see it so often, the practitioners at Acubalance has developed quite an impressive toolbox for managing the symptoms, getting to the root cause and preventing the occurrence of migraines.

 Acupuncture has been proven by the scientific community to be an effective treatment for pain disorders.
 The largest study ever conducted examining acupuncture as a pain management tool consisted of 454,920 people.
 Effectiveness in pain management was recorded in 76% of cases by the 8,727 treating physicians.
 A survey published in 2016 depicted 93% of patients who said their acupuncturist helped them with their musculoskeletal pain.
 Acupuncture works by activating a number of the body’s own opioids (feel good chemicals) in addition to improving the brain’s sensitivity to these opioids.